 - Data Rate (Megabits per second)

 Higher category numbers have higher data rates.
 CAT3 provides the lowest data rate, and CAT8 delivers the highest data rate.
-Because of this, the copper cable categories are split into two segments:

 Standard specifications for a CAT8 Ethernet cable:

 - Shielded: Shielded foiled twisted pair (S/FTP) / 4 Pair Braid Shield

 - AWG: 22-24 AWG

 These performance numbers are impressive, especially when you compare them to other Ethernet copper cables.

 Ethernet Cable Speed Comparison

 |CAT5e||100 MHz||1000 Mbps||UTP or STP|